Join

 • Garden only: £10 for adults, £5 for children aged 5–15

-Members of Historic Houses may visit free of charge under the Members Access Scheme.
+Members of Historic Houses can visit for free under the Members Access Scheme.
+Tickets can be pre-booked online or purchased on the day (contactless card payment preferred).

-Private guided tours of the house and garden are available by prior appointment and outside of public opening times.
-The following charges apply:
+Private guided tours of the house and garden are available by prior appointment outside of public opening times.
+Pricing is as follows:

 • House and Garden: £18 per person (minimum group total of £360)